 Now, it’s always important to stress that food alone is not the savior.
 Yes, I said it.
 Food a’int everythang.
 It seriously cannot fix everything just like it’s not the one thing that caused the problem.
 Food provides the nutrients and it’s one of the few things that we can actually control, but it’s just a piece of it.
 For me, I had to address my digestion, heal my gut, focus on my adrenals, minerals, blood sugar, and the like before I could every really make a real dent in healing.
 You have to work one on one with a medical doctor to really address Hashimoto’s… food is just one piece of the puzzle for a healthy lifestyle.

 Disclaimers, aside that food won’t solve all of your problems, it will help tremendously!
 I always say that my number one biggest change in my health came from diet and it’s true.
 It gave me the most results the quickest, and really, it makes sense.
-Food can either be super inflammatory, or it can provide our body with nutrients needed to do it’s job correctly!
-Here are the top 8 foods to healing Hashimoto’s…
+Food can either be super inflammatory, or it can provide our body with nutrients needed to do its job correctly!

 1.Organic Vegetables & Herbs